ririro93/gitin/README.md

     - implemented google login (1) with icons (2)

 problems
-- logout redirect does not take user back to login page
+- [ ] logout redirect does not take user back to login page
 - -> intended : redirect to `accounts/login`
 - -> instead redirects to `accounts/logout/accounts/login`
+- [ ] navbar doesn't work correctly when not starting from root url
+- [ ] login with google makes username ririro931 instead of ririro93 because it already exists
+    - [ ] let new username be ririro93@gmail.com instead
+- [ ] django message 'successfully signed in' stays foreeeeeeeeeever